Trump Talks Tough On Trade At Summit In Vietnam

 That remark elicited a barely audible reaction from someone in the audience, which Trump picked up on: "Funny," the president remarked to scattered clapping.
 "They must have been one of the beneficiaries."

-In the manner of his campaign-style rallies, the president pointed to the source of the disturbance: "What country do you come from sir?" but got no response and moved on with his speech.
+In the manner of his campaign-style rallies, Trump pointed to the source of the disturbance: "What country do you come from sir?" but got no response and moved on with his speech.

 Russia is an APEC member and there had been the question of whether Trump would meet one-on-one with Russian President Vladimir Putin, but just ahead of Air Force One's arrival in Vietnam, White House press secretary Sarah Sanders seemingly quashed the speculation: "There was never a meeting confirmed and there will not be one that takes place, due to scheduling conflicts on both sides."